temporalio/documentation/docs/java-implementing-activities.md

 is shared across multiple simultaneous activity invocations.
 Therefore, the activity implementation code must be *thread safe*.

 The values passed to activities through invocation parameters or returned through a result value are recorded in the execution history.
-The entire execution history is transferred from the Temporal service to workflow workers when a workflow state needs to recover.
+The entire execution history is transferred from the Temporal service to Workflow workers when a Workflow state needs to recover.
-A large execution history can thus adversely impact the performance of your workflow.
+A large execution history can thus adversely impact the performance of your Workflow.
 Therefore, be mindful of the amount of data you transfer via activity invocation parameters or return values.
 Otherwise, no additional limitations exist on activity implementations.

 ```java
 public class FileProcessingActivitiesImpl implements FileProcessingActivities {